A Low-rank Approximation for MDPs via Moment Coupling: Tayloring reconsidered

-The expectation $\tEx_x[V(X_1)]$ for the sister chain can be expanded analogously.
-If $\tP$ shares the first two local moments with $P$, i.e. then
+The expectation $\tEx_x[V(X_1)]$ for the sister chain is expanded analogously.
+If $\tP$ and $P$ share these moments, i.e., for all $x\in\calS$ then

-in turn, Here $\approx 0$ should be interpreted as ``$\delta_V$ being small relative to the value function $V$''; the precise mathematical meaning of $\approx 0$ is exposed further below.
+so that Here $\approx 0$ should be interpreted as ``$\delta_V$ being small relative to the value function $V$''; the precise mathematical meaning of $\approx 0$ is exposed in \S \ref{sec:guarantees}.
 This informal derivation makes clear that (1) if a low-rank sister chain has the same moments as the focal chain, its value may provide a good approximation to that of the focal chain.
-To be low rank, this chain might have larger jumps, so that (2) in designing this sister chain we must keep its jumps small, at least in regions of the state space where the third derivative is substantial.
+In an effort to be low rank, the sister chain might have larger jumps, so that (2) in designing this sister chain we must keep its jumps small, at least in regions of the state space where the third derivative is substantial.